 This handbook is the official source of information about the Graduation Assignment and Final Project (GA/FP).
-Its contents have been discussed and agreed upon at various meetings of the Examination and Graduation Board, with external members, academic supervisors, and administrative staff of Wittenborg, as well as advised by externals.
+Its contents have been discussed and agreed at various meetings of the Graduation and Examination Board (GEB) with external members, Academic Supervisors, and administrative staff of Wittenborg as well as advice from external advisors.
 It is designed to provide students with general information and suggestions to help them complete their final graduation assignment/final project (GA/FP) successfully.

-The GA/FP is an individual assignment that provides students with the opportunity to engage, in depth, with an area or issue of professional or intellectual interest.
-Carrying out a GA/FP provides an opportunity to read extensively, with a clear purpose and focus, to develop a fresh understanding of a specific question.
-Writing the GA/FP, a thesis, is a major piece of work that allows students to share that experience and to disseminate the results.
+The GA/FP provides students the opportunity to engage, in depth, with an area or issue of professional or intellectual interest.
+Carrying out a graduation assignment provides an opportunity to read extensively, but with a clear purpose and focus, to develop fresh understanding of a specific question.
+Writing the graduation assignment, a major piece of work, a thesis, allows you to share that experience and to disseminate the results.

-A thesis must provide evidence of student ability to analyse complex data and to evaluate the implications of their results within the context of their study in the programme.
+A thesis must provide evidence of students' ability to analyse complex data and to evaluate the implications of their results within the context of your study in the programme.

-The thesis should include a reflection on the research process itself, as well as providing a discussion of the problems and issues raised in the course of the study.
-Students should also reflect on the limitations of the research study and suggest possibilities for the development of future work in that area, either in terms of more research, or practical implications derived from this study.
+Students' thesis should include a reflection on the research process itself as well as providing a discussion of the problems and issues raised during the study.
+Students should also reflect on the limitations of their research study and suggest possibilities for the development of future work in this area, either in terms of more research, or practical implications deriving from this study.

 A thesis should be in a formal academic style, a style quite appropriate for many other reports in professional settings.
 It has certain conventions.
-The readers/viewers for the assignment will be other members of the particular academic community (students and academic supervisors).
-It is not written for a non-expert audience, so students can, indeed should, use an academic style of writing and presenting.
+The readers/viewers for the graduation assignment will be other members of the students' academic community (students and Academic Supervisors).
+It is not written for a non-expert audience, so the student can, indeed should, use an academic style of writing and presenting.

 Most research reports use roughly the same format.
-It does not matter whether the research is a survey on either customer satisfaction, employee opinion, health care, or a marketing research.
-The important thing is that readers of research reports (i.e. decision makers, funders, etc.) know exactly where to find the information they are looking for.
-Once the basic rules for the Research Proposal (RP) and report writing are acquired, they can be applied by the authors to any discipline.
+It does not matter whether students have done a customer satisfaction survey, an employee opinion survey, a health care survey, or a marketing research survey.
+The important thing is that readers of research reports (i.e. decision makers, funders, etc.) will know exactly where to find the information they are looking for.
+Once they have learned the basic rules for research proposal and report writing, they can apply them to any discipline.

-1.1 Aims and Objectives - Learning Outcomes
+1.1 Aims and Objectives - Learning outcomes

-One of the important purposes of GA/FP is to introduce students to empirical research under the supervision of a personal Academic Supervisor.
-The main contribution of a GA/FP is that the student is obligated to examine a sizeable topic for a sufficient period of time, and to learn to define clearly both the very question and the research findings.
-By the time a GA/FP is completed, the student should claim to have mastered some aspect of knowledge and is much more aware of the processes of research than before.
+One of the important purposes of GA/FP is to introduce students to original empirical research with the guidance of an academic supervisor The main contribution of a GA/FP is that the student is obligated to examine a sizeable topic for a sufficient period and to learn to define clearly both the very question and the research findings.
+By the time a GA/FP is completed the student often should claim to have mastered some aspect of knowledge and is much more aware of the processes of research than before.